dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 your application and its version number.

 The *frame.dylan* file defines a DUIM frame for the application and a set of default menus.
-Frames are DUIM’s way of representing application windows.
+Frames are DUIM's way of representing application windows.
 More knowledge of DUIM is necessary to understand the code in *frame.dylan* properly, but we can start by seeing what the code actually does when we build the project.
 All projects including template